M-o-a-T/moat/doc/hacking.rst

 Let's name the Blue Pill boards A, B and C. Their serial ports should be /dev/pill_a through /dev/pill_c; one way to create them is with something like the udev rules in ``ci/71-serial.rules``.
 You'll need to change the serial numbers and USB product IDs to match yours.
-Don't forget to disable the Pi's serial console if you use it; on the Pi 3 you also need to disable Bluetooth.

 Pins ``SIO``, ``CLK`` and ``BT0`` are *not* located on the Pill's breadboard headers. ``SIO`` and ``CLK`` are the second and third pins on